Money funds look for yield boost from Fed action

 Low interest rates have been a huge problem for the $2.6 trillion money fund sector and shaken its traditional role as a place investors could earn slightly higher yields than in bank accounts.

-Another large money fund operator is Federated Investors Inc (FII.N), which waived $79.4 million in fees in the quarter ended June 30.
+Another large money fund operator is Federated Investors Inc, which waived $79.4 million in fees in the quarter ended June 30.

 In its last earnings call the company had forecast that if its gross yields improved by 10 basis points, that would likely reduce the impact of fee waivers by one-third, and that a 25 basis-point increase would reduce impact of fee waivers by two-thirds.